alliedvision/vimbax_ros2_driver/README.md

 ### Camera calibration
 If an error message regarding a missing camera calibration file appears it can be ignored.
 For more information see [ROS2 camera calibration documentation](https://docs.ros.org/en/rolling/p/camera_calibration/tutorial_mono.html).

+### Images lost in ROS 2
+If you are loosing image and don't see any error messages, please make sure that you have applied all settings from the [DDS Tuning Guide](https://docs.ros.org/en/humble/How-To-Guides/DDS-tuning.html).

 ### Known issues
 - When using the default ros 2 middleware rmw_fastrtps_cpp the may get unresponsive sporadically if you very often subscribe and unsubscribe to the image_raw topic.
 This happens due to a deadlock in the middleware implementation.
 Therefore it is recommended to use rmw_cyclonedds_cpp as ros 2 middleware instead.